-- What things are blocking you from achieving your goal?
+- What are things blocking you from achieving your goal?

 When working asynchronously, especially with globally distributed remote teams, having a daily (video) meeting can be a challenge.
-Instead of having a daily face-to-face meeting, the stand-up meeting is often moved to a check-in via chat messages, for example, on Slack.
+Instead of having a daily face-to-face meeting, the stand-up meeting is often moved to check-in via chat messages, for example, on Slack.

 While these three questions above can give insights on what everybody did and is planning to do, it does not answer the question: "How is everybody doing?"
 The typical "good morning, how are you?" greeting in the office is often skipped as people dive straight into work, especially if there is a high pressure to finish today's deadlines.

-In the long-run, this might lead to a social disconnect between co-workers, the feeling that co-workers do not understand you or take your situation into account.
+In the long run, this might lead to a social disconnect between co-workers, the feeling that co-workers do not understand you or take your situation into account.
 By starting the day with a question about you personally, you can stimulate communication and mutual understanding while improving transparency.

 How are you?

-Fortunately, we can ask one simple question:
+Fortunately, we can ask a straightforward question: